 A church was built at Our Lady’s request on the Hill of Tepeyac to mark the apparition site, and today it is one of the most famous Catholic pilgrimage sites in the world.
 In this cathedral on display is the original tilma of Juan Diego that still displays the miraculous Our Lady of Guadalupe image.
 The image has been subjected to scientific testing to prove its miraculous authenticity.

-Here are a few interesting facts about the Our Lady of Guadalupe image itself:
+Here are just a few from a long list of interesting facts about the Our Lady of Guadalupe image itself:

 - The image is proven to not be painted by human hands.